nuriacar/nuriacar.github.io/cv.markdown

 and perseverance.
 There is no end!
 Maybe there is, but I haven't reached there yet.
 It is useful to remind: Assume π equals 3 and power always on!

-... and I evolved into the cyber arts.
+...and I evolved into the cyber arts.

 Next?
 [Into Darkness!](Https://www.youtube.com/watch?v=o3KN1bktV2U)